lyind/handbork/content/docs/product/managed-apps/dev-experience/git-subtree.md

     changes won't be lost when you update it.

-2. In the "upstream copy" repo - makes sense for cases where multiple charts include some shared sub-chart and you want to patch it.
+2. In the "upstream copy" repo - makes sense for cases where multiple charts include some shared sub-chart, and you want to patch it.

   - go to "upstream copy", checkout and update "main" branch
   - create a branch "my-feature" from "main"
   - when ready, create a PR from "my-feature" to "main"
-  - when PR is merged, update "chart repo" dependency on "upstream-copy/master" as in point 2 in [normal upstream update](#I-want-to-update-to-the-latest-version-from-upstream)
+  - when PR is merged, update "chart repo" dependency on "upstream-copy/master" as in point 2 in [normal upstream update](#i-want-to-update-to-the-latest-version-from-upstream)

 ### I want to switch from another way of tracking upstream to the git-subtree way